Adam Leroy Lane: Murders

-While it has been speculated by law enforcement authorities that he has been involved with other murders in other parts of the country due to his extensive trucking routes, this has not been proven.
-He has refused to comment to police or the general public about this speculation.
+While Lane's extensive trucking routes led some in law enforcement to speculate that he was responsible for additional murders in other parts of the country, this has not been proven.
+He has refused to comment on such speculation either publicly or to authorities.

 Investigation

-Lane was linked to Ewalt by DNA on his knife.
-He was linked to Brooks similarly.
+Lane was linked to the Ewalt murder by DNA on his knife.
+He was linked to the Brooks murder similarly.
 Police also discovered gloves with his DNA and one of his victim's blood.

 Trials and imprisonment

-Lane received a 25–30 year sentence in Massachusetts for the attack on the teenage girl.
+Lane received a 25–30-year sentence in Massachusetts for the attack on Shea McDonough.

 New Jersey sentenced him to 50 years for the murder of Monica Massaro.

 In Pennsylvania, Lane pleaded guilty in order to avoid the death penalty.
 He was sentenced to 10–20 years for the attempted murder of the woman in York County, and to life for the murder of Darlene Ewalt.
 He is serving his sentences in State Correctional Institution – Fayette.

 In the media

-The story has been presented in the Dateline NBC series (original air date 3 August 2009) and 48 Hours Mystery episode, "Live to Tell: Hunting Humans" (original air date 26 February 2011),.
-The case also featured in episode 2, season 1, of Nightmare Next Door and the episode 5, season 7, of Castle.
+The story has been presented in the Dateline NBC series (original air date August 3, 2009) and the 48 Hours Mystery episode, "Live to Tell: Hunting Humans" (original air date February 26, 2011).
+The case was also featured in episode 2, season 2, of Nightmare Next Door and episode 5, season 7, of Castle.

 In 2013 Shea McDonough told her story in a documentary titled I Survived A Serial Killer.

 Also, it was featured in Reader's Digest July 2011 in an article entitled "Caught in the Act."
-Also in Season 1 of The Coroner: I Speak for the Dead, episode 2 titled "Call the Coroner" (original air date 25 July 2016).
+Also in season 1 of The Coroner: I Speak for the Dead, episode 2 titled "Call the Coroner" (original air date July 25, 2016).